Latroids and code invariants: R-linear codes

 Notice that there are standard supports that are not strictly increasing functions.
-For instance, taking Example~\ref{example:modularitypir}, we have that the Hamming support on $\Z_6$ is not strictly increasing.
+For example, the Hamming support on $\Z_6$ is not strictly increasing, as $(1)\supsetneq(2)$ but $\wt(1)=\wt(2)=1$.
 However, in the following proposition we show that all standard modular supports on principal ideal rings are strictly increasing.

 \begin{proposition} Let $R$ be a principal ideal ring and let $\supp:R^n\rightarrow \Z^u$ be a standard modular support.
 Then, $\supp: \mathcal{R}^n\rightarrow\Z^u$ is strictly increasing. \end{proposition}